Almond Flour Crackers (No Egg & No Psyllium Husk)

 • Almond flour – Not almond meal.

 • Ground chia seeds – To hold these crackers together without an egg.
-You can substitute a ground flax seeds if you prefer.
+If you’d rather, you can use ground flax seeds instead.

 Step-By-Step Instructions